Editing Doctor Who with Adam Mamoun (BA Content, Media & Film Production Graduate)

 While we’re on the subject, what are you most excited about for the future of Doctor Who since Ncuti Gatwa has been announced?

 I’m incredibly excited for Ncuti Gatwa being cast as the next Doctor.
 I hadn’t seen his work prior to the announcement, but I really like it when you don’t know what to expect from their performance until the series starts.

 I’m equally excited that Russell T. Davies will be helming the new series, too.
 From what I’ve seen in interviews, he’s going to give a completely new take on the character, and I think that he’ll bring a wonderful new energy to the show.

 Can you tell us a little about your time at MetFilm School?

 I studied on the BA Content, Media & Film Production course in London.
 If I had to summarise the degree in one sentence, it was a bible for learning the most important skills for entering the media industry.

 When I think about my time at MetFilm School, one of the standout memories would have to be shooting our final project last year.
 It was an online web series pilot based around two university graduates who become interns at a company developing a dating app.
 There were pressures involved during the filming, especially with Covid restrictions, but I feel like the team gelled incredibly well, and we made a project that we were all happy to go out on.

-Finally, what’s one piece of content that has inspired you lately?
+Finally, what’s one piece of content that’s inspired you lately?